Be on the lookout for suspicious messages and avoid being a target of cyber-criminals.

 With tax time fast approaching, criminals may attempt to take advantage of the end of the financial year to gain access to individuals’ and businesses’ money and information.
-In 2019, the Australian Taxation Office (ATO) received over 107,000 reports of scams, with $2.1 million reported lost.
-Here are two main types of scams that involve criminals impersonating the ATO.
+In the 2021-22 financial year, the Australian Taxation Office (ATO) received over 20,000 reports of scams, and the figures for this year were predicted to be higher.
+Here are the main types of scams that involve criminals impersonating the ATO.

 Scammers contact you claiming that you’re owed a tax refund, and that they need your personal details and a processing fee to release your funds.

-Scammers contact you claiming that you have a tax debt, and demanding that you pay the debt to avoid being arrested.
-They may ask you to pay by credit card, with a money transfer, with gift cards, or using a pre-paid debit card.
+Scammers contact you claiming that you have a tax debt, and demand that you pay the debt to avoid being arrested.
+They may ask you to pay by credit card, money transfer, gift cards, or using a pre-paid debit card.

 Here are our tips to help keep you, your family and friends safe this tax time.